Sarasota, Florida: Other notable cultural features

-The Sarasota neighborhood of Pinecraft is home to a relatively liberal Amish community which is unusual compared to other Amish communities as it consists mainly of elderly who moved to Florida because of its mild climate, of Amish people who are on holiday and of Amish who do not fit in easily in other communities.
+The Sarasota neighborhood of Pinecraft is home to a relatively liberal Amish-Mennonite community which is unusual compared to other Amish communities as it consists mainly of elderly who moved to Florida because of its mild climate, of Amish people who are on holiday and of Amish who do not fit in easily in other communities.
 Breaking Amish: Brave New World, a television series of scripted reality is set in Pinecraft.
 It is a spin-off of Breaking Amish.

 The Rosemary District was an African American community and is home to the Boulevard of the Arts.
 Newtown is predominantly and historically African American.